coveooss/platform-sdk/README.md

 The official Coveo C# SDK allows your software to communicate with the Coveo Cloud Platform public APIs and the Push API.

-The package is .NET Standard 2.0 compatible thus works for .NET Core and .NET Framework
+The package is .NET Standard 2.0 compatible and therefore works with .NET Core and .NET Framework

 The code of the SDK is not open-source.
 This repository is meant to provide feedback, bug reporting, etc.